-The Washington Department of Fish and Wildlife (WDFW) sampled spring Chinook salmon at the trap beginning on April 19, 2021, and continued sampling generally three days per week through June 30, 2021.
-The Yakama Nation collected Sockeye salmon at the trap beginning on July 1, 2021, and continued collection efforts through July 8, 2021.
-Bioanalysts staff sampled steelhead for Chelan PUD's stock-assessment program beginning on July 1, 2021, and typically operated the trap on Mondays, Wednesdays, and Fridays of each week through October 27, 2021.
-Safety protocols to avoid COVID-19 infection were in place throughout the season.
-Because of the risks of COVID-19 infection, the Yakama Nation elected not to send staff to sample and PIT-tag adult Coho salmon for the mid-Columbia Coho Reintroduction Program.
-Instead, Bioanalysts staff completed the work using PIT-tags from the Yakama Nation.
-Bioanalysts staff sampled and PIT-tagged Coho salmon from September 2 through October 27, 2021.
-The OLAFT was completely dewatered and winterized for the season on November 2, 2021.
+The Washington Department of Fish and Wildlife (WDFW) sampled spring Chinook salmon at the trap beginning on April 25, 2022, and continued sampling three days per week through June 29, 2022.
+The Yakama Nation began collecting Sockeye salmon at the trap starting on June 24, 2022, and continued collection efforts through July 14, 2022.
+BioAnalysts staff sampled steelhead for Chelan PUD's stock-assessment program on July 1, 2022, and typically operated the trap on Mondays, Wednesdays, and Fridays of each week through October 28, 2022.
+The Yakama Nation contracted with BioAnalysts to have BioAnalysts' staff sample and PIT-tag adult coho salmon for the mid-Columbia Coho Reintroduction Program.
+Tagging and sampling for Coho salmon occurred from September 6 through October 28, 2022.
+The OLAFT was completely dewatered and winterized for the season on November 1, 2022.
+Safety protocols to avoid COVID-19 infection remained in place throughout the season.